open-o11y/aws-o11y-good-practices/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 Our demo application in this recipe will be running on top of EKS.
 You can either use an existing EKS cluster or create one using [cluster_config.yaml](./ec2-eks-metrics-go-adot-ampamg/cluster-config.yaml).

-This template will create a new cluster with two EC2 `t2.large` nodes.
+This template will create a new cluster with EKS on [AWS Fargate](https://aws.amazon.com/fargate/).

 Edit the template file and set your region to one of the available regions for AMP: